elizavwp/Raytracer/Readme.txt

 Extra assignments:
 - Triangles
-- A HDR textured skydome
+- A HDR textured skydome: The implementation is at the bottom of the ShootRay() method, if there is no intersection found with a primitive we draw the skybox.
-- Refraction and absorption
+- Refraction and absorption: The implementation can be found in the ShootRay() method, between the if-statement for a reflective surface and a diffuse surface, just as with a reflective surface you give a value between 0...1 for the percantage of how dielectric a primitive is.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------